Thecoolcookie99/Naplan-Browser-2025-Bypass/README.md

 7. If the naplan browser is covering up the app changer, drag the browser down and repeat steps **3** to **5**
 8. Press the "**+**" button in the top right to open a new desktop. from there, you can open apps via cmd+space, the dock, or the desktop

+## MacOS guide by @miklie_ (Discord)
+1. Close all apps, then open naplan browser
+2. When you need to exit, press command + Q
+3. Close laptop screen for 2 seconds
+4. Reopen screen when ready
+5. right click a folder or app and
+6. Right click an app/foledr and press "open"
+7. click and hold the top of the opened app/finder window until the app opens to fullscreen
+8. change windows by swiping with 3-4 fingers on the touchpad.
+Close the app/folder

 *The Naplan 2025 locked down browser has bypasses for all devices, I have discovered these NAP2025 bypasses myself.
 Naplan 2025 bypass locked down browser bypass are some different names for it.*